Psoriasis is an inflammatory skin condition that can present in many ways. Different types of psoriasis can vary in severity, location, and form.

 - temporary hair loss during flares

 Treatment for scalp psoriasis often involves more than one method at a time.
 As with plaque psoriasis, a doctor will tailor a treatment program to a patients’ needs.

 - medicated shampoos and ointments

 - scalp therapy

-Guttate psoriasis is characterized by red dots and spots spread throughout the skin.
+Guttate psoriasis is characterized by red, purple, or dark dots and spots spread throughout the skin.
 The dots and spots are not as thick as plaques in plaque psoriasis.

 This type of psoriasis often starts in childhood or young adulthood and appears after an infection.

 Guttate psoriasis typically causes spots to appear on the legs, arm, and torso.
 However, these may also appear on the face, scalp, and ears.

 In severe cases of guttate psoriasis, there may be hundreds of these spots, and they may cover the majority of an affected area.